 John Leguizamo On Stage - Theater Credits, Bio and Tickets

-Leguizamo’s comedy career began in 1984 on New York’s nightclub circuit until he made his off-Broadway debut in La Puta Vida Trilogy at The Public Theater in November 1987.
+Leguizamo’s comedy career began in 1984 on New York’s nightclub circuit until he made his Off-Broadway debut in La Puta Vida Trilogy at The Public Theater in November 1987.
 After the play’s run concluded in December, he assumed the role of Puck in A Midsummer Night’s Dream, which was already running at The Public.
 His stage career skyrocketed, however, after writing and starring in the first of a string of one-man hits.
-Mambo Mouth premiered at the American Place Theatre in 1990, earning him both an Obie Award for his acting and Outer Critics Circle Award for his writing.
-His next solo show, Spic-O-Rama, would stage its off-Broadway premiere at the Westside Theatre in October 1992, earning him both a Lucille Lortel Award and Theatre World Award.
+Mambo Mouth premiered at the American Place Theatre in 1990, earning him an Obie Award for his acting and an Outer Critics Circle Award for his writing.
+His next solo show, Spic-O-Rama, staged its Off-Broadway premiere at the Westside Theatre in October 1992, earning him both a Lucille Lortel Award and a Theatre World Award.

-In Hollywood, Leguizamo has forged quite the career for himself on the silver screen.
-After supporting roles in various films throughout the late 1980s and early 1990s, his “big break” came in 1993 when he secured the roles of Benny Blanco in “Carlito’s Way” and Luigi in “Super Mario Bros.”.
-He went on to earn a Golden Globe nomination in 1996 for his much-loved portrayal of Chi-Chi in “To Wong Foo Thanks For Everything, Julie Newmar”.
-Two of his most iconic film appearances are thanks to filmmaker extraordinaire Baz Luhrmann, portraying Tybalt in “Romeo + Juliet” in 1996 and Toulouse-Lautrec in “Moulin Rouge!” in 2001.
-Other notable screen credits include “Collateral Damage”, “The Brothers Garcia”, “The Honeymooners”, “Land of the Dead”, “ER”, “Righteous Kill”, and “Kick-Ass 2.
+Leguizamo has also forged a prolific onscreen career in Hollywood.
+After supporting roles in various films throughout the late 1980s and early 1990s, his “big break” came in 1993 when he secured the roles of Benny Blanco in Carlito’s Way and Luigi in Super Mario Bros.
+He went on to earn a Golden Globe nomination in 1996 for his portrayal of Chi-Chi in To Wong Foo Thanks For Everything, Julie Newmar.
+Two of Leguizamo's film appearances occurred thanks to filmmaker Baz Luhrmann — Leguizamo portrayed Tybalt in Luhrmann's Romeo + Juliet in 1996 and Toulouse-Lautrec in Moulin Rouge! in 2001.
+Other notable screen credits include Collateral Damage, The Brothers Garcia, The Honeymooners, Land of the Dead, ER, Righteous Kill, and Kick-Ass 2.
 Leguizamo also voices Sid the Sloth in the popular Ice Age animated movie franchise.